 5

-If you regularly cross harbour bars (Raglan, Manukau, Hokianga, Greymouth), check your policy wording carefully.
-Some insurers exclude specific dangerous bars or require evidence of experience.
-Bar crossing incidents are among the most serious fishing boat insurance claims in NZ.
+If you regularly cross river bars along the NSW or Queensland coast, review your policy wording carefully.
+Certain insurers exclude known hazardous bar crossings or require proof of experience.
+Bar crossing incidents rank among the most serious fishing boat claims lodged in Australia.

 6